ellepannitto/my-website/content/blog/inputs.md

 weight = 1  # Order that this section will appear.

 title = "Personal (B)Log"
-subtitle = "My journey in academia is not being easy or smooth.
+subtitle = "_My journey in academia is not being easy or smooth.
 As a matter of fact, it feels like a complete disaster most days.
 I've never been a fan of publicly talking about my feelings and myself, I've never really had a blog or anything.
 But one of the major issues I'm facing everyday is a feeling of complete loneliness.
 Hence this place: it is private, but not isolated.
-Opinions are my own."
+Opinions are my own.
+Also, yes, my English is bad._"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.